 - Sensory Abuse: According to some tellings, the game includes lots of flashing, colorful backgrounds.
 Some even add that the game includes some weird optical illusions, too.

-- Shoot 'em Up: According to most versions.
+- Shoot 'em Up: According to most versions (and both implementations)

 - Spiritual Successor: Many "Haunted Game" type Creepypasta stories share a lot of common traits with the Polybius legend.
 In particular is the Lavender Town Syndrome story which is also about a video game containing sounds/images that is said to drive anyone who plays it to insanity or even suicide.